Together We Create ...and Dr Sarah Hoyle

 In addition to this Sarah was part of the team which set up the Childs Hill Foodbank in Barnet, and was elected as an NHS Governor to Central and North West London NHS Trust in May 2020.

-In February 2023 Sarah was appointed as a Family Court Magistrate.
-In the summer of 2023 she was appointed as the Family Diversity & Community Relations Magistrate for London.
+In February 2023 Sarah became a Family Court Magistrate.
+In the summer of 2023 she was appointed as the Diversity & Community Relations Magistrate for the Family Courts in London.

 Since 2009 Sarah has been an active member of the Liberal Democrats.
 She says "Although policy is important, giving a voice to people and campaigning for a better society is what motivates me to knock on doors on chilly Sunday mornings!"